 Our primary uses of liquidity are to provide funds for our working capital, capital expenditures, distributions on our units, acquisitions and unit repurchases.
 Our ability to provide funds for such uses depends on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, the ability to pass on the full impact of high product costs to customers, the effects of high net customer attrition, conservation and other factors.
-Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of March 31, 2018 (\$35.4 million) or a combination thereof.
+Capital requirements, at least in the near term, are expected to be provided by cash flows from operating activities, cash on hand as of June 30, 2018 (\$9.4 million) or a combination thereof.
 To the extent future capital requirements exceed cash on hand plus cash flows from operating activities, we anticipate that working capital will be financed by our revolving credit facility, as discussed below, and reduced from subsequent seasonal reductions in inventory and accounts receivable.
-If necessary, we may pursue an increase of our term loan or an increase in our borrowing base for our revolving credit facility with our lenders.
-As of March 31, 2018, we had \$115.0 million borrowings under our revolving credit facility, \$71.3 million under our term loan and \$7.1 million in letters of credit outstanding.
+As of June 30, 2018, we had \$41.5 million in borrowings under our revolving credit facility, \$68.8 million under our term loan and \$7.1 million in letters of credit outstanding.

-Under the terms of the third amended and restated credit agreement, we must maintain at all times Availability (borrowing base less amounts borrowed and letters of credit issued) of 12.5% of the maximum facility size and a fixed charge coverage ratio of not less than 1.1.
-We must also maintain a senior secured leverage ratio that at any time cannot be more than 3.0 as calculated during the quarters ending June or September, and at any time no more than 4.5 as calculated during the quarters ending December or March.
-As of March 31, 2018, Availability, as defined in the credit agreement, was \$177.9 million and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.
+Under the terms of our credit agreement, we must maintain at all times Availability (borrowing base less amounts borrowed and letters of credit issued) of 15% of the maximum facility size and a fixed charge coverage ratio of not less than 1.15.
+We must also maintain a senior secured leverage ratio that cannot be more than 3.0 as of June 30th or September 30th, and no more than 4.5 as of December 31st or March 31st.
+As of June 30, 2018, Availability, as defined in the credit agreement, was \$180.6 million, and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.
+On July 2, 2018, the Company refinanced its credit facility agreement and entered into a new fourth amended and restated revolving credit facility agreement with a bank syndicate of twelve participants.
+If the new credit facility was in place as of June 30, 2018, Availability as of June 30, 2018 would have increased \$33.7 million under the new credit agreement from \$180.6 million to \$214.3 million.

-Maintenance capital expenditures for the remainder of fiscal 2018 are estimated to be approximately \$4.0 million to \$6.0 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest an additional \$1.0 million in our propane operations.
-Distributions for the balance of fiscal 2018, at the current quarterly level of \$0.1175 per unit, would result in an aggregate of approximately \$12.7 million to Common Unit holders, \$0.4 million to our General Partner (including \$0.3 million of incentive distribution as provided for in our Partnership Agreement) and \$0.3 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+Maintenance capital expenditures for the remainder of fiscal 2018 are estimated to be approximately \$3.5 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest an additional \$0.5 million in our propane operations.
+Distributions for the balance of fiscal 2018, at the current quarterly level of \$0.1175 per unit, would result in an aggregate of approximately \$6.3 million to Common Unit holders, \$0.2 million to our General Partner (including \$0.17 million of incentive distribution as provided for in our Partnership Agreement) and \$0.2 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
 Under the terms of our credit facility, our term loan is repayable in quarterly payments of \$2.5 million, and, depending on our fiscal 2018 results, we may be required to make an additional payment (see Note 9 - Long-Term Debt and Bank Facility Borrowings).
 In addition, we intend to continue to repurchase Common Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.
-(From April 1, 2018 to April 30, 2018 we repurchased 0.6 million common units for \$6.1 million and completed one acquisition for an aggregate amount of approximately \$16.5 million; \$16.1 million in cash and \$0.4 million of deferred liabilities.)